 What happens if my varicose veins are not treated?

-Over time varicose veins always enlarge and become more problematic.
+Over time varicose veins may enlarge and become more problematic.
 Many people will give up or minimize certain daily activities to decrease the pain.
 In severe cases, varicose veins can cause skin damange, ulceration and blood clots.
 These complications can be avoided by early varicose vein treatment.

 Are varicose veins caused by crossing your legs?